 This type of modelling is a much more prescriptive way to build your model and there are typically two main methods:

 - Industry models.
 You can apply pre-built taxonomy models and a lot of text analysis software offers both industry and horizontal models based on their experience with other clients with similar use case).
 This is a good way to start the topic modelling exercise, however it’s important you don’t rely solely on the pre-built model.
 Companies within the same industries have many different ways or nuances of doing business and their customers will use totally different terminology to refer to the products, services or promotions which could be very unique in each case.
 It’s important too that you’re able to check the recall on the model, in case this is a standard approach for a text analysis vendor.

 - Manual queries based on domain experience.
 This is very similar to the manual approach suggested in bottom-up modelling, except that it’s more prescriptive in nature and is based on the experience and bias of the user building the model.
 Examples include duplicating topics from a historical taxonomy model, or an experienced business user dictating the topics they know their customers refer to.

 Our best-practice approach to modelling topics for text analysis

-We’ve looked at the pros & cons of each approach, and when it comes to your own modelling, we’d recommend a combination of them to be most effective.
+We’ve looked at the pros and cons of each approach, and when it comes to your own modeling for text analytics purposes, we’d recommend a combination of them to be most effective.

 Whether its customer experience or employee feedback data, the following steps could give you the best topic model in an efficient way.